Skip to main content

 Arbitration

-In the final Dispute stage of the Chargeback process, an independent third party, often the card brand network itself (such as Visa or MasterCard), will assess the Dispute.
+In the final Dispute cycle of the Chargeback process, an independent third party, often the card brand network itself (such as Visa or MasterCard), will assess the Dispute.
 Both parties (Merchant and Cardholder) will present their arguments for the arbitrator (third party) to decide.

 This decision is final and the losing party must accept the decision.
 As a result, there are no response options available for the Arbitration stage.